EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 **Note:** `~/.config` is an invisible folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.

-**Important Info:** Prior to version 0.17.6 of EmuDeck, we used the Flatpak version of PCSX2.
+**Important Info:** Prior to version 0.17.6 of EmuDeck, the Flatpak version of PCSX2 was used.
 This was installed from the discover store.
-We have since moved away from this release for performance reasons, and usability reasons (menus not opening).
+EmuDeck has since moved away from this release for performance reasons, and usability reasons (menus not opening).

 #### Works With
 * Steam ROM Manager